-- Major grades shall include tests (chapter, unit, etc.) and may include projects, other types of major assessments, and special classroom activities as designated by the teacher.
+- 1. Major grades shall include tests (chapter, unit, etc.) and may include projects, other types of major assessments, and special classroom activities as designated by the teacher.
 In the case of an ongoing, long-term project, such as a research paper, multiple grades may be taken from the steps within the project.
 Those grades for the steps within the project would be considered daily grades, while the completed project would be a major grade.
 Scoring rubrics shall be provided for projects and any assignments where grading could otherwise be considered subjective.
 Rubrics shall be shared with students at the time the project is first assigned. - 2.
 Daily Grades shall include any graded student work that does not meet the requirements for being a major grade.

-PRE-KINDERGARTEN, KINDERGARTEN AND 1ST GRADE
+KINDERGARTEN AND 1ST GRADE

-- In Pre-K and Kindergarten classes, progress will be documented using a skillsbased report card. - Standards-Based Grading will be observed in 1st Grade. - A minimum of 3 documented assignments, performance tasks, or observations shall be graded for each skill taught each nine-weeks. - All grades shall be weighted equally with no major or daily grade designations.
+• Standards-Based Grading will be observed in Kindergarten and 1st Grade.

+- A minimum of 3 documented assignments, performance tasks, or observations shall be graded for each skill taught each nine-weeks. - All grades shall be weighted equally with no major or daily grade designations.